HMRC Crypto Nudge Letter: What to Do Next

 Once you've recalculated your figures, the nudge letter resolves to one of three honest outcomes:

-- Your returns were right.If your recalculated gains match what you declared, reply within the 60 days confirming you've reviewed your position and no amendment is needed.
-Keep the full calculation — HMRC can ask how you reached it, and a Section 104 computation that shows its working is exactly what they want to see.
+- Your returns were right.
+If your recalculated gains match what you declared, reply by the deadline in the letter confirming you've reviewed your position and no amendment is needed.
+Keep the full calculation, because HMRC can ask how you reached it, and a Section 104 computation that shows its working is exactly what they want to see.

 The bigger picture

-The UK is part of an initial group of 48 countriesimplementing CARF simultaneously.
+The UK is part of an initial group of 48 countries implementing CARF simultaneously.
 From 2027, these countries will automatically share crypto transaction data with each other.
-Using an overseas exchange doesn't help — if it operates in a CARF jurisdiction, the data is shared with HMRC anyway.
+Using an overseas exchange doesn't help.
+If it operates in a CARF jurisdiction, the data is shared with HMRC anyway.

 The good news: if you get your records in order now, you're ahead of the curve.
 Most crypto investors haven't.
 That's why HMRC expects to collect £315 million in unpaid tax by 2030.